-What the two didn’t know was that operators at a private surveillance center in downtown Detroit’s Chase Tower were watching their tweets closely behind their bevy of computer monitors.
+What the two didn’t know was that operators at a private surveillance center in downtown Detroit’s Chase Tower were watching their tweets closely behind a bevy of computer monitors.

 The surveillance center is operated by a subsidiary of Rock Ventures, which serves as the umbrella entity for Quicken Loans CEO and mega-developer billionaire Dan Gilbert’s business and real estate investments.
 The center works in partnership with the Detroit Police Department (DPD) and private security firms to monitor surveillance footage from 300 cameras covering more than 2 million square feet of property Gilbert owns in downtown Detroit.